 New Yorkers will have to find somewhere else to waste away, and it’s (probably) nobody’s fault — except for maybe CVS’.

 Plans for Jimmy Buffett’s Margaritaville restaurant at the Brill Building at 1619 Broadway fell through after CVS inked a lease for the second floor of the building, the New York Post reported.
-Buffet’s hospitality company was expected to open its first location in the landmarked building, taking 25,000 square feet across the ground floor, second floor and the 11-floor roof.
+Buffett’s hospitality company was expected to open its first location in the landmarked building, taking 25,000 square feet across the ground floor, second floor and the 11-floor roof.
 But the deal collapsed after CVS signed a lease for a portion of the building that Buffet had his eye on: the entire second floor.

 In July, a group of investors led by B&B Capital bought a partial ownership stake in the Brill Building for $295 million.
 The investors purchased the stake from owners Allied Partners and Brickman, who bought the building in 2013 for $185.5 million.
-The owners are apparently still trying to get Buffet to open the restaurant in another part of the building, but it’s unclear if he’ll be convinced.
+The owners are apparently still trying to get Buffett to open the restaurant in another part of the building, but it’s unclear if he’ll be convinced.
 [NYP] — Kathryn Brenzel